Myduzo/holbertonschool-low_level_programming-1/0x15-file_io/README.md

 0\_WRONLY | O\_CREAT | O\_APPEND

 6. Is open a function or a system call?
-It's a function, a system call and it's a function provided by the kernel
+It's a function, a system call and it's a function provided by the kernel.

 7. What system call would you use to write to a file descriptor?
 write

 8. Without context, on Ubuntu 14.04 LTS, write is a …?
-It's a executable and system call
+It's a executable and system call.

 9. What is the return value of the system call open if it fails?
 -1